webgpu/webgpufundamentals/webgpu/lessons/webgpu-cameras.md

   },
 ...

-Let's make a bunch of Fs point at another F (yea, too many Fs but I don't want to clutter the example with more data).
+<a id="a-aim-fs"></a> Let's make a bunch of Fs point at another F (yea, too many Fs but I don't want to clutter
+the example with more data).
 We'll make a grid of 5x5 Fs + 1 more for them to "aim" at